Where were you in 1969?

 In most images online, you see people who work from bean bag chairs resting their laptop or tablet on their knees.

 That’s not a great idea because it puts a strain on your wrists, forearms, and elbows.
-It’s fine if you only do it for a few minutes, but you won’t like the cramps and aches if you do it for hours.
+It’s okay if you only do it for a few minutes, but you won’t like the cramps and aches if you do it for hours.

 Avoid pain and stress on your upper extremities by using a beanbag desk.